nervosnetwork/docs.nervos.org/website/docs/reference/cell.md

 Each cell must have a lock script, while type script is optional, and can be omitted.
 Please refer to [Script](script.md) for the actual format of lock and type script.

-A cell is also associated with a piece of unformatted data.
-For future potential, the cell data part is stored directly in a transaction, outside of the cell structure here.
-We will introduce `data` in [Transaction](transaction.md).
+### Cell data

+In addition to the above fields, each cell also contains a cell data field.
+Cell data is just a series of unformatted binary data.
+Depending on each dapp, anything could be stored in the cell data part:

+* Script code as explained in [Script](script.md).
+* Token amount for User Defined Token cells.
+* Latest game stats for an on-chain fantasy game.

+For future potential, cell data is not stored directly in a cell.
+It is kepted in [transaction#data-structure] directly.
+You might find a field named `outputs_data` in each transaction.
+This array should have the same length with `outputs`.
+At each index location, the corresponding cell data could be located for each created output cell in the transaction.
+Conceptually, we still consider cell data as part of each output cell.

 ### Cell information size calculation